 In cases where domestic travel is required, UROP students must complete domestic travel paperwork, before departing to begin UROP research away from the MIT campus.
 UROP research cannot be approved if the appropriate paperwork is not in place.

 Occasionally, your research may require that students conduct fieldwork or attend conferences, etc. that would require overseas travel.

 The decision to travel overseas requires careful consideration, particularly in these troubled times.
 If you plan to invite one of your UROP researchers to conduct MIT research abroad, students are responsible for fully understanding the related travel risks and ensuring that appropriate safeguards are in place.

-Please refer to the International Research Opportunities (IROP) page in the Basic Information section for information on MIT travel guidelines and policies related to overseas student travel, including tips and resources for undergraduate travelers, and required international travel safety paperwork.
+Please refer to the International Research Opportunities (IROP) pages for more information, and review MIT travel guidelines and policies related to overseas student travel, including tips and resources for undergraduate travelers, and required international travel safety paperwork.